 January 24, 2019

-Our Dental Tips and Tricks have been very helpful to many parents in the past and we continue to listen to our parents to learn any new things we can ad to our arsenal.
+Our Dental Tips and Tricks have been very helpful to many parents in the past.
+We continue to listen to our parents to learn any new things we can ad to our arsenal.

 Thumb or finger sucking